Mallorca: Mallorcan cartographic school

 Mallorca has a long history of seafaring.
 The Majorcan cartographic school or the "Catalan school" refers to a collection of cartographers, cosmographers, and navigational instrument makers who flourished in Mallorca and partly in mainland Catalonia in the 13th, 14th, and 15th centuries.
 Mallorcan cosmographers and cartographers developed breakthroughs in cartographic techniques, namely the "normal portolan chart", which was fine-tuned for navigational use and the plotting by compass of navigational routes, prerequisites for the discovery of the New World.

 Cuisine

 In 2005, there were over 2,400 restaurants on the island of Mallorca according to the Mallorcan Tourist Board, ranging from small bars to full restaurants.
 Olives and almonds are typical of the Mallorcan diet.
 Among the foods that are typical from Mallorca are sobrassada, arròs brut (saffron rice cooked with chicken, pork and vegetables), and the sweet pastry ensaïmada.
 Also Pa amb oli is a popular dish.

 Herbs de Majorca is a herbal liqueur.

 Language

-The two official languages of Mallorca are Catalan and Spanish, the former being the autochthonous language.
+The two official languages of Mallorca are Catalan and Spanish, a dialect of the former being the indigenous language of Mallorca.
 The local dialect of Catalan spoken in the island is Mallorquí, with slightly different variants in most villages.
 Education is bilingual in Catalan and Spanish, with some teaching of English.